An interview with Maureen Waters, CMO, Ten-X, by Bob Domenz, CEO Avenue

 So my ears perked up recently as I interviewed Maureen Waters, CMO of the innovative real estate transaction platform Ten-X, when she started talking about silos standing in the way of integrated marketing.
 I couldn’t help but think these insights were relevant for all B2B marketers.

 Here are a few excerpts of our discussion:

-MW: I always start from the baseline of research and data, and a customer-centric view.
+I always start from the baseline of research and data.

-For instance, when trying to align an organization on brand messaging, it’s always easier if it’s based on research and data—as opposed to trying to simply create a story and ask everyone to get aligned behind it, without giving them data and research that would back it up.
+From a branding perspective, it’s always easier to communicate a vision and tell a story if it’s based on research and data—as opposed to trying to simply create a story and ask everyone to culturally to follow along, without giving them data and research that would back it up.

 Basically, leveraging insights helps you develop brand messaging that’s relevant within the marketplace and therefore inside the organization that’s selling to it.
 That approach has, throughout my career, has always helped me develop internal brand culture that’s driven by the customer, and, as a result, inspires the culture to be more creative, agile and engaged.